 Nordic Visitor is dedicated to the best service quality, and this is reflected year after year when TripAdvisor awards us with their Certificate of Excellence.
 We also take great pride in our customer feedback: 97% of our travellers say they would recommend us to friends and family.

 Your travel wish list is unique to you, so why not personalise these Iceland northern lights tours to match?
 Book online to see what optional extras are available for your trip.
 For instance, you could extend your stay with additional nights, upgrade your accommodation and choose from handpicked excursions.

 With Nordic Visitor, you have peace of mind knowing your tour arrangements with us are 100% financially protected.
 Your payments are safeguarded as we comply with European Union laws on Package Travel regulations.
 This guarantees you a refund in the unlikely event of insolvency.

 You are in good hands

 When you travel with us, you’re never alone.
-Our local consultants can be reached on our 24/7 emergency helpline, and should any unforeseen weather issues or events arise, we will rearrange your itinerary and bookings to ensure that your journey is memorable for all the right reasons.
+Should any unforeseen events or weather issues arise, speak to a local travel consultant by calling our 24/7 helpline.
+If needed, they’ll rearrange your accommodation and activities to ensure your journey is memorable for all the right reasons.

 Certificate of Excellence

-Imagine the fresh winter air in your lungs, a clear night sky above, with your camera in your hands ready to capture the natural magic of the northern lights.
-Soon you could…
+Imagine the cool winter air in your lungs, a clear night sky above and your camera at the ready as you hunt for the aurora.
+Visit Iceland and you could…

-- Sail amongst icebergs at the magical Jökulsárlón glacier lagoon
+- See icebergs bobbing on the turquoise waters of Jökulsárlón glacier lagoon

-- Soak in the mineral-rich waters of the world-famous Blue Lagoon hot spring
+- Unwind in the mineral-rich waters of the Blue Lagoon, perhaps even surrounded by snow-dusted lava fields